wavefrontHQ/docs/pages/doc/alerts_recipes.md

 mcount(5m,sum(rate(ts(~proxy.check-in)), sources))=0 and mcount(1h, sum(rate(ts(~proxy.check-in)), sources)) !=0
 ```

-This query uses the `~agent.check-in` metric to verify that the agents are reporting.
+This query uses the `~proxy.check-in` metric to verify that the agents are reporting.
 By applying a second argument to the alert query, you capture any time series that reported at least 1 value  in the last hour and that stopped reporting in the last 5 minutes.

 Examine the Wavefront System Usage dashboard for your instance for proxy monitoring examples.